 What is the best time to visit Yosemite National Park?
 In the spring?
 Summer?
 Fall?
 Or winter?
-Our answer is, “all of the above”.
-Yosemite is a gold mine for memory making during any season.
-Some of the best hikes and fun things to do can only be had when visiting Yosemite in winter between November and March.
+Our answer is, “all of the above!”
+Yosemite is a gold mine for memory making during any season, and Yosemite in winter is no exception.
+In fact, some of the best things to do can only be done when visiting Yosemite in winter between December and March.

 On their tours from San Francisco, Extranomical Tours company has been helping visitors enjoy Yosemite in winter for more than 20 years.
 In this post, we’ve asked our guides to help with trip planning and answer a few questions you may have, such as:

-- Is Yosemite National Park open or closed in winter?
+- Is Yosemite National Park open in winter?

-- What are the top attractions in Yosemite during winter?
+- What are the top things to do in Yosemite during winter?

 - What are the best winter hikes in Yosemite?

 - What food options are available in winter?